paulhtremblay/big_data_course/slides/lesson4_2.rst

 .. image:: img/isd_example.png

-- The records always occurr in the same position.
+- Most of the records always occurr in the same position.
 Or example, the temperatuer occurs from character 88 to character 92
 - Some of the records have to divided.
 For example, the temperature is in Celcius, multiplied by 10.
 The real values is 242/10 = 24.2 C

 - Missing data is represented by special numbers.
 For example, "9999" means there is no data.
 We have to ignore these records

 - The full set is here: https://s3.console.aws.amazon.com/s3/buckets/paulhtremblay/noaa/data/?region=us-east-1&tab=overview
 - Samples are here: https://s3.console.aws.amazon.com/s3/buckets/paulhtremblaypublic/noaa_data/?region=us-east-1&tab=overview